 Ensure that the software development partnership process takes a gradual approach to software delivery from the outset of the project rather than attempting to deliver it all at once near the end.
 It makes it possible for cross-functional teams to collaborate effectively.

-4. Choosing an organization solely on the basis of cost rather than knowledge
+4. Choosing an organization solely based on cost rather than knowledge

-You can never select a company solely on the basis of price but rather on the basis of expertise.
+You can never select a company solely based on price but rather based on expertise.
 For example, although the service may be inexpensive, the final product may be of inferior quality as compared to other developers.

 Similarly, just because a service is more costly than others does not mean it can provide better service.
 Instead, you're looking for a happy medium.
 More importantly, before the project begins, you can request to see examples of previous work and, if possible, talk with a developer to capture your vision.

-You can find yourself speaking with a number of software developers at the same time before deciding on the best candidate for the job.
+You can find yourself speaking with several software developers at the same time before deciding on the best candidate for the job.
 This is perfectly acceptable as long as you don't mislead the developers and let them know right away.

 5. Ignoring the new technologies and resources that are available.